airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.12.09.strict.md

 This program will simply show a Window that has a button to quit the application.
 When that button is clicked it will ask you if you are sure, and if you click yes it will close the application.
-To run this program, type in the following as `gnome-example.s`:
+To run this program, type in the following as `0AA-01-gnome-example.s`:

         # Assemble with `as --32` and `ld -m elf_i386`.
         #